-Woodlot licence W0438 is held by Jeffrey Mattes and was awarded in 1987.
-The woodlot is located about 11 kilometres south of Kaslo, west of Highway 31.
-The woodlot has a total area of 604 hectares, of which 600 hectares is Crown land and 4 hectares is private land.
-The woodlot licence provides an allowable annual cut of 1949 cubic metres per year.
-During the two-year audit period, the licensee harvested about 10 139 cubic metres of timber.
+Woodlot licence W1644 was initially awarded in 1998 and transferred to Rojo Contracting Ltd. (Rojo) in November 2014.
+The woodlot is located about 23 kilometres east of Creston, north of Highway 33.
+The woodlot has a total area of 601 hectares, of which 600 hectares is Crown land and 1 hectare is private land.
+The woodlot licence has an allowable annual cut of 850 cubic metres per year.
+During the two-year audit period, Rojo harvested about 7336 cubic metres of timber.1 When Rojo assumed responsibility for the licence, it also assumed any outstanding obligations and it recognized the previous licensee had created several deficiencies with road maintenance, silviculture and annual reporting practices.
+Rojo plans to address the deficiencies, as described in the findings section of this report.